-This handbook has been designed as a tool to help familiarize you with our school and specific policies pertaining to Junior Kindergarten through sixth grades.
+This handbook has been designed as a tool to help familiarize you with our school and specific policies pertaining to Kindergarten through 6th grades.
 Please read it carefully and be sure that you understand the guidelines which we have established with the student’s best interest in mind.
 We want you to understand what Calvary Murrieta Christian School (CMCS) offers and what is expected in return.

 The foundation of our philosophy is based on our belief in God the Father, Jesus Christ as our Savior, the Holy Spirit as our guide, and the Bible as God’s Word.
 We believe in the authority, authenticity, and reliability of the Bible as the complete and final revelation of God concerning all matters in faith, truth, and practice.